-On the other hand, such medical advances raise questions of ethics and fairness and it is now the time for governments to commission the development of ethical guidelines with input from scientifically and medically trained professionals as well as ethics experts and citizens (STAC 2014).
-The abovementioned discoveries if not properly regulated can exacerbates the existing tensions regarding class disparities, privacy protection, and cultural threats (Anton, Philip S. 2001) In addition, from a global perspective, health care systems in high income countries make extensive use of technologies, whereas people in the world's poorest countries often lack of the most fundamental drugs and devices (FRESHER 2014).
+On the other hand, such medical advances raise questions of ethics and fairness and it is now the time for governments to commission the development of ethical guidelines with input from scientifically and medically trained professionals as well as ethics experts and citizens (STAC, 2014).
+The above mentioned discoveries if not properly regulated can exacerbates the existing tensions regarding class disparities, privacy protection, and cultural threats (Anton, Philip S., 2001).
+In addition, from a global perspective, health care systems in high income countries make extensive use of technologies, whereas people in the world's poorest countries often lack of the most fundamental drugs and devices (FRESHER, 2014).
 Medical innovations is one of the key drivers of healthcare spending and the economic crisis urges health systems to look for those disruptive innovations and frugal technology able to make health care effective and sustainable.
 In 2009, total global investments in health R&D (both public and private sector) reached US\$240 billion.
 Only about 1% of all health R&D investments were allocated to neglected diseases in 2010.
-Diseases of relevance to high-income countries were investigated in clinical trials seven-to-eight-times more often than were diseases whose burden lies mainly in low-income and middle-income countries.
-(Røttingen J.A.2013).
+Diseases of relevance to high-income countries were investigated in clinical trials seven-to-eight-times more often than those neglected diseases whose burden lies mainly in low-income and middle-income countries.
+(Røttingen J.A., 2013).
+The burden of chronic diseases is raising very fast in low income countries too.
+Since the low and middle income represent the majority of the world population, a main issue will be how to spread the benefits of the new technologies in the low and middle income countries too.

-Do you want to know more?
 Have a look at : "Preparing the Commission for future opportunities" https://ec.europa.eu/digital-single-market/en/news/looking-future-digital-technologies